 The Global Travel Programme has been on hold for the period of the pandemic.
-When in operation it is managed by an experienced coordinator.
+When in operation it is managed by an experienced educator who works with reputable providers.
 Destinations are selected based on the experience and knowledge of the trip leaders, whilst providing exceptional opportunities for the students to learn about new cultures, environments and develop their language skills.
+Sustainability is an important factor when selecting potential destinations.
 Time dedicated to planning and arranging trips is within the job description of the coordinator who is supported by the School's Leadership Team in regular planning sessions.